 There are four requirements for obtaining the Doctoral Degree:

 - Course Work (24 credits at the graduate level).
 Students must complete at least 24 course credits, courses, with a grade point average of 3.5 or better.
 On the basis of this course work, the student should identify three distinct fields for the Comprehensive Evaluation.
 Students may take up to 6 credits in another department with the approval of the Graduate Advisory Committee.

-- Language - Candidates will be required to demonstrate knowledge of a second Asian language, which may include either modern or literary (classical) language, in addition to the primary Asian language of their research.
-Candidates are expected to demonstrate reading knowledge of both French and English.
+- Language - Candidate will be required to demonstrate proficiency in a second research language, which may include either modern or literary (classical) language, in addition to the primary Asian language of their research.

-- PhD Comprehensive Evaluation - The student is required to pass the Comprehensive Evaluation within one year after completing course work.Exceptions have to be approved by the Graduate Advisory Committee.
-Comprehensive Examination Policy
+- PhD Comprehensive Evaluation - The student is required to pass the Comprehensive Evaluation within one year after completing course work.Exceptions have to be approved by the Graduate Advisory Committee. comprehensive_examination_policy_for_phd_students-2014.pdf

 - Doctoral Dissertation - A thesis proposal (15-25 pages) should be submitted to the Graduate Advisory Committee within six months after successful completion of the PhD Comprehensive Evaluation, after consultation with the Graduate Program Director and the thesis supervisor.
 Before submission of the dissertation, candidates expected to spend time in Asia researching their project.
 The Ph.D. thesis shold represent original scholarship.